makandra/capistrano-opscomplete/README.md

 set :rbenv_roles, [:web, :worker]
 ```

-**Optional:** By default, the most recent version of bundler will be installed.
-If you want a specific bundler version available for your release, set it in your `deploy.rb`:
+**Optional:** If you want a specific bundler version available for your release, set it in your `deploy.rb`, e.g '~>2' if you need bundler version 2.x:

 ```ruby
 set :bundler_version, '<VERSION>'